 Name

 Choose whatever name you want.
 However make sure it is a name that clearly identifies which device it is.
-The name we choose in the working example below for the PS3 controller is PS3 Controller
+The name we choose in the working example below for the PS3 controller is PS3 Controller.

 The “idmatcher” String

-is very important, since it’s what is used to identify and differentiate separate remote controls.
+The string for idmatcher is very important, since it’s what is used to identify and differentiate separate remote controls.
 When you connect a remote/controller to your machine, it will present itself with a name.
 We need to be able to identify that name.

 This is done by using a regular expression (regex) that denotes a particular pattern to match.